-In the acting stream, students develop fundamental acting skills including voice, movement and speech.
-You'll learn how to apply these skills to scene study, technique and live performance.
+Acting stream – Develop fundamental acting skills including voice, movement and speech.
+You'll learn how to apply these skills to scene study, acting technique and live performance.

-In the technical theatre stream, students master the key skills of theatre production, including lighting, sound, wardrobe, props, carpentry, drafting, scenic painting and stage management.
+Technical theatre stream – Master the key skills of theatre production, including lighting, sound, wardrobe, props, carpentry, drafting, scenic painting and stage management.

 Why study theatre at Grenfell?